ibm-cloud-docs/cloud-infrastructure/hyper-v-to-IBM-Cloud-VPC-VSI.md

     d.
 Secondary volume

-Ensure that your VPC, subnet, and other necessary cloud components are set up before adding the cloud user in RMM.
+Ensure that your VPC, subnet, and other necessary cloud components are set up before you add the cloud user in RMM.
 {: note}

 ## Prepare source and target servers
 {: #source-target-compute-prep-vmware-vsi}
 {: step}

-There are a few things that you need to do on the source and target server for the migration:
+Before you can begin, you need to do a few things on the source and target server for the migration:

 1. The RMM server needs to connect with servers through SSH; thus the RMM public SSH keys need to be copied on both the source and target servers.

 2. If the source server has both public and private interfaces, host routes need to be added to ensure the communication between the source and target servers.
-This is done over the transit gateway path or Direct Link 2.0 connection to {{site.data.keyword.cloud_notm}}.
+The routing is done over the transit gateway path or Direct Link 2.0 connection to {{site.data.keyword.cloud_notm}}.
 Complete the following steps to prepare your relevant servers:

 ### Linux systems
 {: #linux-systems-vmware-virtual}